 As a general rule, it’s necessary to boil bamboo shoots for around 30 minutes before eating them to remove the natural toxins.
 But the level of naturally occurring cyanides can vary between species.
 Some bamboo can be eaten fresh without boiling, some need to boil considerably longer, and some are just too bitter for consumption.

-Phyllostachys are edible after 20-30 minutes of boiling.
+Phyllostachys shoots are edible after 20-30 minutes of boiling.
 I like to change the water halfway through to cleanse it thoroughly.
 But there’s far more to the flavor than just the species.
 The growing conditions and soil quality can play a role, too.
 Probably the most important factor is when the bamboo is harvested.
 Younger shoots will be the sweetest, especially the white ones that haven’t broken through the surface to see the sunlight yet.
-But be careful not to eat the rhizome.
-Once exposed to sunlight, the bamboo will begin to photosynthesize and produce those bitter toxins.
+As shoots mature and begin developing into culms, the texture becomes tougher and the flavor less desirable.

 With that in mind, it can be difficult to compare the flavors of bamboo, based strictly on the species.
 Furthermore, we seldom eat bamboo shoots plain.
 The seasoning and preparation are everything.
 Once the bamboo is simmered in a coconut curry sauce, you’ll have a hard time distinguishing the flavor of one species over another.